Ahmed Rushdi: Popularity and influence

-Ahmed Rushdi has changed the sound of film music in subcontinent and his impact has also been felt to the Indian and Bangladeshi film industries.
-He is widely regarded as one of the remarkable singers from south asia and was effective in every genre of singing including ghazals and qawwalis.
+Rushdi changed the sound of film music in the Indian subcontinent and his impact has also been felt on the Indian and Bangladeshi film industries.
+He is widely regarded as one of the remarkable singers from South Asia and was effective in every genre of singing including ghazals and qawwalis.

-Once music director Nisar Bazmi in an interview said, "Ahmed Rushdi and Mohammad Rafi are amongst those few singers in the subcontinent, whose voices did not form ‘cones’, as they rose and touch the higher notes.
+Music director Nisar Bazmi in an interview said, "Ahmed Rushdi and Mohammad Rafi are amongst those few singers in the subcontinent, whose voices did not form 'cones', as they rose and touch the higher notes.
 Their volumes rose up without getting squeaky!"
-Bazmi also quoted the song "Aisey bhi hain meharban" (film Jaisey jantey nahin) to prove that Rushdi was also a master of serious singing.
+Bazmi also quoted the song "Aisey bhi hain meharban" (from the film Jaisey jantey nahin) to prove that Rushdi was also a master of serious singing.
 In another interview he said, "I was happy and amazed to find a Chinese group rendering this song on one occasion.
 People from abroad also sing Rushdi's songs which clearly indicates his popularity and influence."

 Indian playback singer Kishore Kumar, being an admirer of Ahmed Rushdi, paid him a tribute at Royal Albert Hall London by singing Rushdi's one of the songs "Aik urran khattola aye ga kisi lal pari ko laye ga".

-Sonu Nigaam, Shan and Kumar Sanu, who remained leading playback singers in Indian film industry also paid their tributes to Rushdi and sang his songs.
+Sonu Nigam, Shaan and Kumar Sanu, who remained leading playback singers in the Indian film industry, also paid their tributes to Rushdi and sang his songs.

-Actor Nadeem in a Television interview said, "Ahmed Rushdi had an amazing voice quality and he made my work easier."
+Actor Nadeem in a television interview said, "Ahmed Rushdi had an amazing voice quality and he made my work easier."